lucaspchartier/bucket-list-front-end-client/README.md

 * As a signed in user, I would like to see all my bucket list items but not other users'.

 ### Unsolved problems
 As of right now, we don't really have major unsolved problems that are in our way.
 The app works fine and all auth and item actions do not return any errors.
-As for future plans, we currently don't have any future plans for this app, although that could very well change in the near future.
+In terms of future plans, I myself eventually want to implement a Google location API so that the user can add the location of specific items that they plan on adding to their bucket list.

 ### Planning, process, and problem-solving strategies
 When we started our group project, we agreed that Lucas and Kwesi would work on the back-end API while Peter would start out with the front-end client.
 Once our back-end API was completed, Kwesi helped Peter finish the front-end while Lucas filled out both README's, so we could get those requirements out of the way sooner to focus on adding additional front-end features after completing all requirements.
 Whenever we ran into an issue, we would first search Google/StackOverflow to find the specific issue that we ran into, or, as a last resort, we would open an issue cue and have an instructor help us remotely.